pviotti/vps/README.md

 cheap and secure setup to handle file synchronization and credential management for a few users (e.g. <10).

+> :warning: Deprecation: while this repository can still be useful and as of 2025 still contains a working configuration, I moved away from it and I don't intend to maintain it anymore.

 ## VPS on Azure

 <details><summary>Prerequisites</summary>